Statutory Sick Pay reform unpacked: Top 10 questions from HR

 1. What are the key data points we need to capture?

-From an employee relations and risk‑prevention lens, Marcus highlighted the importance of using data to identify ER risks early and prevent issues escalating into formal cases.
-He explained that HR should track the types and frequency of issues, including informal concerns, as early warning signals that could trigger absence.
+From an employee relations and risk‑prevention perspective, data plays a critical role in identifying issues early and preventing escalation into formal cases.
+HR should track both the types and frequency of issues, including informal concerns, as these can act as early warning signals for future absence or disputes.

-It’s important to be able to analyse where issues occur, who is involved, and how long cases take to resolve, as patterns can reveal recurring team, managerial, or capability challenges.
+It’s important to analyse where issues occur, who is involved, and how long cases take to resolve, as patterns often reveal recurring team, managerial, or capability challenges.
+This helps to address them proactively.

-Monitoring recurring themes such as behaviour, workload, or conflict is key, and technology including AI can help analyse data to spot trends and root causes.
-Together, these insights create a clear heat map of emerging hotspots, enabling HR to intervene early and reduce risk.
+Monitoring themes such as behaviour, workload, and conflict is essential.
+Technology, including AI, can support deeper analysis by identifying trends and root causes.
+Together, these insights create a clear heat map of emerging hotspots, enabling earlier intervention and reduced organisational risk.

 2. Can pay be withheld during a probationary period?